leipert/jetbrains-cask-bot/README.md

 # jetbrains-cask-bot

-This is a small tool which helps creating pull requests for [casks](https://github.com/caskroom/homebrew-cask) of jetbrains products.
+This is a small tool which helps creating pull requests for [casks][casks] of jetbrains products.

 ## "Algorithm"

 1.  brew update (which updates all the casks)
 2.  retrieve list of latest releases from jetbrains
-3.  compare list of latest releases to current versions in [homebrew-cask](https://github.com/caskroom/homebrew-cask)
+3.  compare list of latest releases to current versions in [homebrew-cask][casks]
 4.  check if there are open pull requests which touch the outdated casks

     For any outdated cask which has no open PR: